-Please be sure to verify and reproduce numbers disseminated by BC Statistics - methods and numbers are proven to have been changed many times without informing users including parents attending meetings to address school closures, as well as Statistics Canada assessing methods for Finance Canada.
+Please be sure to verify and reproduce numbers disseminated by BC Statistics - methods and numbers are proven to have been changed many times without informing users including parents attending meetings to address school closures, as well as Statistics Canada assessing methods for Finance Canada for equalization payments.3

 For population numbers using open verifiable methods based on publicly available inputs, namely Statistics Canada's census counts, please visit the Population Projection Project at http://www.wminfomatics.com/PopulationProjections/About.html